zen-wystaria/NASSCOM-SoC-Design/README.md

-# NASSCOM Digital SoC Design and Planning Workshop (Sky130 PDK)
+# NASSCOM Digital VLSI SoC Design and Planning Workshop

 > A 5-day hands-on workshop combining theory and practical labs using open-source EDA tools for full-chip SoC design — from RTL to GDSII.